 You may have to take the Sedona Shuttle to reach the Soldiers Pass Trailhead – depending on the day of the week.

-Keyhole Cave in Sedona: Best Time to Hike
+Best Time to Hike Keyhole Cave in Sedona

 The best times to hike to the Keyhole Cave are typically in the spring (March to May) and fall (September to November).
+During these months, the weather is usually perfect for hiking and other outdoor activities.

 This is also peak season for Sedona so expect busy trails – hiking early or later in the day will help avoid crowds.